Kick Bad Guys Out! Conditionally Activated Anomaly Detection in Federated Learning with Zero-Knowledge Proof Verification: Verifiable Anomaly Detection

-\textbf{ZKP for Anomaly Detection. } Most of the computations in Algorithm~\ref{algo: cross_round} and Algorithm~\ref{alg: anomaly_detection} are linear and can be compiled into an arithmetic circuit easily, \textit{e}.\textit{g}., computing cosine similarity between two matrices of size $n\times n$ requires a circuit with $O(n^2)$ multiplication gates and one division.
-While it is difficult to directly compute division on a circuit, it can be easily verified with the prover providing the pre-computed quotient and remainder beforehand.
-We can utilize this idea and apply Freivalds' algorithm~\citep{freivalds1977probabilistic} to verify matrix multiplications.
+We design ZKP circuits as in~\cref{fig:ZKP_circuit}.
+Computations in the two detection stages are linear and can be compiled into an arithmetic circuit easily, \textit{e}.\textit{g}., computing cosine similarity between two matrices of size $n\times n$ requires a circuit with $O(n^2)$ multiplication gates and one division.
+While computing division on a circuit directly is difficult, we can verify with the prover easily, providing the pre-computed quotient and remainder beforehand.
+Our key optimizations are as follows:

-Matrix multiplication constitutes the basis of the verification schemes used for anomaly detection.
+\textbf{\textit{i}) Freivalds’ algorithm~\cite{freivalds1977probabilistic}:} We leverage Freivalds' algorithm~\cite{freivalds1977probabilistic,weng2021mystique} to verify matrix multiplications.
+In general, the matrix multiplication constitutes the basis of the verification schemes in \name.
 Naively verifying a matrix multiplication $AB = C$ where $A,B,C$ are of size $n\times n$ requires proving the computation step by step, which requires $O(n^3)$ multiplication gates.
 With Freivalds' algorithm, the prover first computes the result off-circuit and commits to it.
 Then, the verifier generates a random vector $v$ of length $n$, and checks $A(Bv)\stackrel{?}{=}Cv$.
-This approach reduces the size of the circuit to $O(n^2)$.
-We exploit this idea to design an efficient protocol for square root for Algorithm~\ref{alg: anomaly_detection}.
-To verify that $x = \sqrt{y}$ is computed correctly, we ask the prover to provide the answer $x$ as witness and then we check in the ZKP that $x$ is indeed the square root of $y$.
-Note that we cannot check $x^2$ is equal to $y$ because zkSNARK works over the prime field and the square root of an input number might not exist.
-Therefore, we check if $x^2$ is close to $y$ by checking that $x^2 \le y$ and $(x+1)^2 \ge y$.
-This approach reduces the computation of square root to 2 multiplication and 2 comparison.
+This approach reduces the circuit size to $O(n^2)$.

+\textbf{\textit{ii}) Approximate square roots:} To verify that $x = \sqrt{y}$ is computed correctly, we ask the prover to provide the answer $x$ as witness and then we check in the ZKP that $x$ is indeed the square root of $y$.
+Note that we cannot check $x^2$ is equal to $y$ because the zkSNARK works over a prime field and the square root of an input number might not exist.
+So, we check if $x^2$ is close to $y$ by checking that $x^2 \le y$ and $(x+1)^2 \ge y$.
+This approach reduces the computation of square root to 2 multiplications and 2 comparisons.

+{The zero-knowledge property of ZKPs allows public verification of prover’s (\textit{i}.\textit{e}., the FL server) integrity in case of the server being untrusted.
+By incorporating ZKPs, we provide a public verifiable approach for each client to ensure the FL server's integrity, which is crucial for establishing and maintaining trust in FL systems.
+This allows the FL clients to verify the correctness of the defense without relying solely on the server's goodwill.
+Moreover, the approach remains secure in the presence of adversarial clients, as ZKP reveals no information about the prover’s witness—\textit{i}.\textit{e}., the server’s private data, models, or thresholds used in the method. }